Things to Do in Sitka, Alaska: A Local's Complete 2026 Guide

 Getting to Sitka

 Getting to Sitka is part of the adventure.
 You can arrive by commercial flight, floatplane, ferry, or cruise ship.
 I’ve arrived every way possible and each experience left me in awe of Sitka’s beauty.
-There’s something magical about spotting Mount Edgecumbe on the horizon and knowing you’re about to step into a place unlike anywhere else.
+There’s something about spotting Mount Edgecumbe on the horizon and knowing you’re about to step into a true outer coast community.

 1. Explore Sitka Sound on the Water